 Yes, I’m talking about creating cost estimates for your prospective clients.
 It’s a vitally important task.
 On one hand, you’ll want to make sure that the estimate will cover everything the client needs.
 On the other, you will need to protect yourself against any unforeseen challenges in the project.

-Learn the Details
+Learn the Details and Choose a Path

 Determine a Timeline